lurodrigo/firestore-clj/README.md

 You can read the docs on [clj-doc](https://cljdoc.org/d/polvo/firestore-clj/0.1.2/doc/readme).

 ## Getting started
+We're referring all names from `firestore-clj.core` for brevity right now, but we recommend against it in most cases, since some names conflict with `clojure.core`.

 You can use `client-with-creds` to get a client using credentials from a service account.

 ```clojure